emmercm/igir/docs/usage/best-practices.md

 **Don't increase the minimum checksum level unless you absolutely need it.**

-The default settings for Igir will cause accurate file matching for the gross majority of cases with the minimum amount of processing.
+The default settings for Igir will cause accurate file matching for the gross majority of cases with the least amount of processing.
 Additionally, most [archive formats](../input/reading-archives.md) only store CRC32 checksums, so forcing any others will greatly increase scanning time.
 Use the `--input-checksum-min <algorithm>` option with caution.

 ## File Outputs